Jimmie Gibb: Biography

 Gibb was born in Vancouver, British Columbia and raced in California as early as 1931.
 He began his British leagues career riding for West Ham Hammers during the 1938 Speedway National League season, following his fellow Canadian Eric Chitty into West Ham colours.
-While at West Ham in 1938 he won the A.C.U Cup.
+While at West Ham in 1938, he won the A.C.U Cup.
 He also reached the Championship round of the 1938 Individual Speedway World Championship.

-He continued riding for West Ham, averaging 8.58 in 1939 but World War II finished the season early and Gibb lost six years of his speedway career as a result of the war.
+Gibb continued riding for West Ham, averaging 8.58 in 1939 but World War II finished the season early and Gibb lost six years of his speedway career as a result of the war.
 During the war, he served with the Canadian Air Force.

 Gibb worked on Hollywood film sets before returning to Britain, where he would ride for Wimbledon Dons during the 1949 Speedway National League season.
 He completed one more season with the Dons in 1951, winning the National Trophy with them.